 During a visit to a school or centre, the consultant checks whether this information is accurate and ensures the school or centre meets the criteria set by CReSTeD Council for the particular category.

-Schools and centres are visited on a three-yearly cycle, with possible earlier visits if there are substantial changes, which should always be swiftly communicated to CReSTeD.
+Schools and centres are visited on a three-year cycle, with possible earlier visits if there are substantial changes, which should always be swiftly communicated to CReSTeD.
 If the Head of a CReSTeD school changes, the school must inform CReSTeD and the new Head must confirm that the school intends to continue with the SpLD provision in accordance with the criteria set by CReSTeD.
 This enables CReSTeD to retain the school’s details in the Register without the need for an extra visit.

 CReSTeD Council initiates ‘responsive’ visits if it has any cause for concern about a particular school.